 This is another concern when you get a lock-in product.
 While doing goal-based planning, and designing the Investment structure I have found in many cases that Investors do not have enough money to invest at the start but going forward they expect a regular raise in their Income which would keep supplementing the savings.

-Such kind of flexibility is not there in case of ULIPs.
+Such kind of flexibility is not there in the case of ULIPs.
 You can’t increase the premium payments every year.
 Every time You would have to buy another policy.
-Though you can do the top up in case you have lump sum money, but that again will attract all kind of costs.
+Though you can do the top-up in case you have lump sum money, but that again will attract all kinds of costs.

 Yes, this is also one of the important points to understand before deciding on which is better ULIP or Mutual funds.

-The debate has restarted from taxation angle only which says that from April 2018 onwards the long-term capital gains from equity Mutual funds (Over and above Rs 1 lakh) will be taxed at 10 %, but in case of ULIP, it is completely tax-free only if the annual premium is less than 2.50 lakhs and purchased before 1st Feb 2021.
+The debate has restarted from taxation angle only which says that from April 2018 onwards the long-term capital gains from equity Mutual funds (Over and above Rs 1 lakh) will be taxed at 10 %, but in the case of ULIP, it is completely tax-free only if the annual premium is less than 2.50 lakhs and purchased before 1st Feb 2021.

 And that cost is the Insurance (Mortality) cost and the Compulsory Premium payment costs.

-In ULIPs or endowment plans, the minimum insurance cover should be 10 times of your annual premium payments, in other words, the Premium should not be more than 10% of the Insurance cover the policy has.
+In ULIPs or endowment plans, the minimum insurance cover should be 10 times your annual premium payments, in other words, the premium should not be more than 10% of the Insurance cover the policy has.